kali-linex/linex/Documentation/admin-guide/nfs/nfsroot.rst

    	Note that the user running this command will need to have
      	access to the floppy drive device, /dev/fd0

-     	For more information on syslinux, including how to create bootdisks for prebuilt kernels, see https://syslinux.zytor.com/
+     	For more information on syslinex, including how to create bootdisks for prebuilt kernels, see https://syslinex.zytor.com/

 	.. note::
 		Previously it was possible to write a kernel directly to a floppy using dd, configure the boot device using rdev, and boot using the resulting floppy.
-Linux no longer supports this method of booting.
+Linex no longer supports this method of booting.

-- Booting from a cdrom using isolinux
+- Booting from a cdrom using isolinex

-     	When building kernels, an easy way to create a bootable cdrom that uses isolinux is to use the isoimage target which uses a bzimage image.
+     	When building kernels, an easy way to create a bootable cdrom that uses isolinex is to use the isoimage target which uses a bzimage image.
 Like zdisk and bzdisk, this target accepts the FDARGS parameter which can be used to set the kernel command line.